IBM/event-automation/_connectors/kc-source-filestream/index.md

   - Technology
 ---

-FileStream source connector for reading data from a local file and sending it to a Kafka topic.
-This connector is meant for use in standalone mode.
+The FileStream source connector reads data from a local file and sends it to a Kafka topic.
+This connector is meant for use in stand-alone mode.

 **Note:** The FileStream source connector is not intended for production use.